siemdejong/ithappens/README.md

 ### CLI
 The tool is available as a command line interface (CLI).
+It requires an Excel file in the input directory (default current working directory).
+The excel files must have two columns with any header.
+The first column must contain the miserable situations.
+The second column must contain the corresponding misery indices.
+See the examples directory for an example.
 ```
 usage: shithappens [-h] [-n NAME] [-m | --merge | --no-merge] [-s {front,back,both}] [-l {en,nl}] [-w WORKERS] [-c CHUNKS] [input_dir]